An Introduction to Probabilistic Programming: Model-based Reasoning

 \subsection{Query}

-Either way, having such a handle on the resulting posterior distribution, density function or method for drawing samples from it, allows us to ask questions, ``queries'' in general.
+Regardless of the characterization of the resulting posterior distribution, whether a method for drawing samples or an explicit normalized probability density, we can now use it to ask questions --- ``queries'' in general.
 These are best expressed in integral form as well.
 For instance, we could ask: what is the probability that the bias of the coin is greater than $0.7$, given that the coin came up heads?
 This is mathematically denoted as

 where $\mathbb{I}(\cdot)$ is an indicator function which evaluates to $1$ when its argument takes value true and $0$ otherwise, which in this instance can be directly calculated using the cumulative distribution function of the beta distribution.